 So what?
 There are lots of ethnic, racial, gender, and other groups where it’s okay for members of that group to say things and not okay for outsiders to do it.
 As men, we should shut up about this.
 We don’t get to tell women how to behave or how to feel.
 Women can work out their own agreements amongst themselves, without any help from men.
 They don’t need to be mansplained about being women, of all things.

 It’s similar to the rule in comedy about punching up vs punching down.
 When a man says “you guys” to a group with women in it, it can make the women feel they don’t belong, they aren’t truly part of the group.
 Even if the man doesn’t appear to mean anything by it, it’ll be clear that he lacks empathy for his audience.
 This makes an under-represented person feel like that man is less likely to be the ally they might need.
 This is especially true if there’s context (such as the industry) that already subtly or not-so-subtly implies women don’t belong.
 When a woman says “you guys” to such a group, women are far less likely to feel like they’re being told they don’t belong.
+There’s no power differential between women and women, but there is between men and women.

 And there are lots of reasons women might say “you guys” that actually point back to the same problematic dynamics from a different angle.
 Echoing Caitie from above, for example, is Nicole’s sentiment: